MeganArms/FSMIA/README.md

 An ND2 or TIFF image.
 The image is processed in grayscale.

 Required:
-MATLAB and Bio-Formats library bfmatlab available [here](https://www.openmicroscopy.org/site/support/bio-formats5.1/users/matlab/).
+MATLAB and Bio-Formats library `bfmatlab` (available in this directory or [here](https://www.openmicroscopy.org/site/support/bio-formats5.1/users/matlab/)).

 Output:
 An FSMIA object with properties **Filename**, **Option**, **Molecule**, **Frame**, **Result**, and **Intensity**.